High-Dimensional Vector Autoregression with Common Response and Predictor Factors: VAR with Common Response and Predictor Factors

 From model \eqref{eq:rrVAR}, we can interpret $\bm{U}^\top\bm{y}_t$ and $\bm{V}^\top\bm{y}_{t-1}$, respectively, as the response and predictor factors, which correspond to two different factor modelings.
-On one hand, for dimension reduction on the response factor space, the series $\bm{y}_t$ can be projected onto $\mathcal{M}(\bm{U})$ and $\mathcal{M}^\perp(\bm{U})$, and then these two parts can be verified to have completely different dynamic structures,
+On one hand, for dimension reduction on the response factor space, $\bm{y}_t$ can be projected onto $\mathcal{M}(\bm{U})$ and $\mathcal{M}^\perp(\bm{U})$, where these two parts can be verified to have completely different dynamic structures,